linnet8989/HTML-Table-To-Excel/README.md

 # HTML-Table-To-Excel
 Convert HTML Table to .xlsx file using EPPlus.
 EPPlus library only supports .xlsx(Office 2007 and above).
 The TableToExcel class uses EPPlus and Windows.Form.
 It can convert HTML to bytes array.
+P.S.
+Please solved the problems of WebBrowser by yourself